+Structured ring spectra have had numerous applications in stable homotopy theory [EKMM97, HSS00, MMSS01].
 Nowadays, structured ring spectra are often thought of as algebras over operads acting in any of the monoidal model categories for spectra.
 It is therefore natural to ask the extent to which Bousfield localization preserves such algebraic structure.
-For Bousfield localizations at homology isomorphisms this question is answered in [13] and [32].
-The case for spaces is subtle and is addressed in [10] and [14].
-More general Bousfield localizations are considered in [9].
+For Bousfield localizations at homology isomorphisms this question is answered in [EKMM97] and [MMSS01].
+The case for spaces is subtle and is addressed in [Bou97], [CRT16], and [Far96].
+More general Bousfield localizations are considered in [CGMV10].

 The preservation question may also be asked in the context of equivariant and motivic spectra, and it turns out the answer is far more subtle.
-Mike Hill found an example of a naturally occurring Bousfield localization of equivariant spectra which preserves the type of algebraic structure considered in [13] but which fails to preserve the equivariant commutativity needed for the landmark results in [22].
-Hill's example is the motivation behind this paper, and is expounded in Section 5.
+In Example 5.13, we discuss an example of a naturally occurring Bousfield localization of equivariant spectra that preserves the type of algebraic structure considered in [EKMM97] but fails to preserve the equivariant commutativity needed for the landmark results in [HHR16].
+We generalize this example in 5.14.

-In order to understand this and related examples, we find conditions on a model category \mathcal{M} and on a class of maps C so that the left Bousfield localization L_C with respect to C preserves the structure of algebras over various operads.
-After a review of the pertinent terminology in Section 2 we give our general preservation result in Section 3.
-In Section 4 we provide conditions on C so that the model category $L_C(\mathcal{M})$ is a monoidal model category.
-We then apply our general preservation results in such categories in Section 5, obtaining preservation results for Σ -cofibrant operads such as A{∞} and E{∞} in model categories of spaces, spectra, and chain complexes.
+In order to understand this and related examples, we find conditions on a model category $\mathcal{M}$ and on a class of maps C so that the left Bousfield localization $L_C$ with respect to C preserves the structure of algebras over various operads.
+After a review of the pertinent terminology in Section 2 we give our general preservation result in Section 3, which we state here for the reader's convenience.